krentzd/napari-clemreg/README.md

 3. When you finally go to run CLEM-reg ensure that for the `Moving Image` you select the LM layer that contains mitochondria.

-## Contributing

-Contributions are very welcome.
-Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.

 ## License

-Distributed under the terms of the [MIT] license, "napari-clemreg" is free and open source software
+Distributed under the terms of the [MIT] licence, "napari-clemreg" is free and open source software

 ## Issues